PrestaShop vs Shopify: Compare E-commerce Platforms

 International sales

 You can translate your storefront into five languages with Shopify’s basic plan and up to 20 with Shopify Plus.
 Their admin is currently available in 21 languages.
-Both PrestaShop and Shopify support multi-currency payments and make it easy to comply with data processing laws like GDPR.
+PrestaShop and Shopify support multi-currency payments and make it easy to comply with data processing laws like GDPR.

 User dashboard, analytics, and reporting

 Although Shopify is slightly easier to use, you can generate traffic and referral reports on both platforms, to see how visitors found your store.
 You can also see growth reports, best-selling products, less popular items, and many more useful product reports.
-You can export your reports to send to your bookkeeper and integrate your site with Google Analytics.
+You can export reports to your bookkeeper and integrate your site with Google Analytics.

 PrestaShop vs Shopify pricing comparison